zophos/ip_lockout/README.md

  * iptables
  * Ruby 1.9.3 or higher

+**This script requires root privilege to read system logs and operate iptables**

 ## Installation

  1. edit cofig file "ip_lockout.rc" and copy it to /usr/local/etc or /etc
  2. create directory for lockout.db where you defined in config file (defualt: /var/lib/ip_lockout)
  3. test config ` # ip_lockout --dry-run`
  4. registrate to system or root crontab; eg)

     */2 * * * * /usr/local/sbin/ip_lockout